INFO PAGE

 How to register

-Complete the online application form.
-After submitting the application, you will receive two separate emails to the address you enter in the business registration application:
+After submitting the application, you will receive two separate emails:

-Pay the registration fee(s) as instructed.
-Your confirmation of payment will include your Business Account Number (BAN), which you need in order to apply for other permits within the City.
+It will include your Business Account Number (BAN).
+You will need your BAN to apply for other permits within the City.

-To register you need
+To register you need:

-• Legal Structure
+• Legal structure

-• Business Name (for sole proprietors, this is your legal name)
+• Business name (for sole proprietors, this is your legal name)

 • Business Tax ID (for sole proprietors, this is your SSN or ITIN)

-• Business Start Date
+• Business start date

-• Email Address, phone, and mailing address
+• Email address

-• Ownership Name(s) and address(es)
+• Owner name(s) and address(es)

 • Average number of employees per week